barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 (1.72 at the time of writing) does not allow us to compare associated constants for equality.
-We need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it which is unfortunate because I really would this solution to work on stable Rust.
+We need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it which I found a bit disappointing because I liked the simplicity of the solution and I would like this to work on stable Rust.

 For completeness let me mention another [known way](https://github.com/rust-lang/rfcs/issues/3162) of using compile time booleans in `where` clauses via a clever combination of